-However, if they are taken care of properly, they can live longer than some other breeds since they are one of the longest-living doggies.
+However, if they are properly cared for, they can live longer than some other breeds since they are one of the longest-living doggies.
 Regular veterinary visits, once or twice a year, would be the best way to keep an eye on your pup’s health.

 Pomchi’s Nutrition and Physical Activity

-Make a schedule and stick to eating avoiding overeating.
-Any snacks and rewards should be taken into consideration and included in the daily food intake.
+Make a schedule and stick to eating and avoiding overeating.
+Any snacks and rewards should be considered and included in the daily food intake.

 Training and Social Life

-Positive reinforcement is a key to training your Chihuahua mix with Pomerian.
+Positive reinforcement is a key to training your Chihuahua mix with Pomeranian.
 Ensure that the words your use as commands during the training stay the same.
-Avoid using synonyms because your pooch won’t understand that the different word has the same meaning.
+Avoid using synonyms because your puppy won’t understand that the different word has the same meaning.

 Potty train your Pom-Chi from the first day you get it from the breeder.
-Take it out for a walk five or ten minutes after it has had its meal, and don’t forget to reward it after it has its business.
-If you are adopting a Pomchi there are chances that it is already trained in this area.
+Take it out for a walk five or ten minutes after its meal, and don’t forget to reward it after it has its business.
+If you are adopting a Pomchi, it is likely already trained in this area.

-Furthermore, be extremely patient with your pup because although they are intelligent Pomchis can be quite stubborn.
+Furthermore, be extremely patient with your pup because although they are intelligent, Pomchis can be pretty stubborn.
 Play games with your furry friend, and keep it engaged and stimulated.